Darthroid/Canvo/README.md

 ## Key Features

-• **Fast and responsive canvas**
+• **Fast and responsive canvas**.
 Smooth interactions designed for large and complex mind maps.

-• **Flexible node system**
+• **Flexible node system**.
 Create nodes with descriptions, tags, and visual connections between ideas.

-• **Powerful navigation**
+• **Powerful navigation**.
 Quickly find information with canvas search and tag-based filtering.

-• **AI Canvas Generation**
+• **AI Canvas Generation**.
 Start with a few ideas and instantly generate an initial mind map structure with connected topics and elements.

-• **AI Editing Tools**
+• **AI Editing Tools**.
 Expand topics with new ideas, summarize selected sections, compress large structures, and get explanations for key concepts across the entire canvas or selected areas.

-• **Built for productivity**
+• **Built for productivity**.
 Designed to help you think clearly, organize knowledge, and turn ideas into actionable structures.

-USE CANVO FOR:
+## USE CANVO FOR:

-Brainstorming
+• Brainstorming

-Knowledge management
+• Knowledge management

-Study notes
+• Study notes

-Project planning
+• Project planning

-Research organization
+• Research organization

-Creative workflows
+• Creative workflows

-Personal idea systems
+• Personal idea systems

 Visualize your thoughts and build smarter connections with Canvo.